CERT-Polska/n6/docs/src/usage/restapi.md

 ### **4.12.0** – 2024-XX-XX

-Starting with this release of *n6*, any changes to the *n6 REST API* are to be recorded in this section (in addition to being included in the main [Changelog](../changelog.md)).
+After this release of *n6*, any changes to *n6 REST API* will be recorded in this section (in addition to being included in the main [Changelog](../changelog.md)).